|Inner Leg (cm)||84||84||85||85||86|

 Weave/Blend: Heavy Cotton Drill

-With two bands of reflective, Scotchlight tape, these are our safest, super-high visilbility pant - made to accentuate your business model while keeping your community safe.
+With two bands of reflective, Scotchlight tape, these are our safest, super-high visibility pants - made to accentuate your business model while keeping your community safe.

-These drill pants are manufacturered with industrial strength, 100% heavy-duty cotton drill and feature multiple pockets for tools and gadgets.
+These drill pants are manufactured with industrial-strength, 100% heavy-duty cotton drill and feature multiple pockets for tools and gadgets.
 Buy today and enjoy for a lifetime.

 WP13HV Cotton Drill Branded Work Pants With 3M Reflective Tape (Long)

 Shipping & Setup

 All prices are excluding GST and subject to change

 The best branding method to use depends on your product and your branding design.
 Each of our branding methods has different attributes, and the price is dependent on various characteristics.

 Embroidery uses thread and is priced by the number of stitches needed to produce your design.
 The smaller or less-detailed your branding, the fewer stitches are required, and your price will be lower.
 Embroidery is commonly used for pocket-sized branding on garments, hats or other textile items.